Disability loans: What are they and how do they work?

 How disability loans work

 A disability loan is a personal loan you can use for necessary, everyday expenses like groceries, bills or mortgage payments if your disability has rendered you unable to work.
-These loans are used as a short-term financing tool for the few months it takes the Social Security Administration (SSA) to process your application, and they shouldn’t be used as a replacement for disability benefits.
+These loans are a short-term financing tool for the few months it takes the Social Security Administration (SSA) to process your application, and they shouldn’t be used as a replacement for disability benefits.

 Types of disability loans